News:

 @Roger,

-Quote from: Roger Zimmermann on Yesterday at 05:44:25 AMTo tell the truth, I'm still scratching my head.
+Quote from: Roger Zimmermann on May 11, 2025, 05:44:25 AMTo tell the truth, I'm still scratching my head.
 Yesterday, I took apart the RH fog lamp to check for a bad ground.
 All is looking like new.
 I checked the turn indicator with a remote ground wire, it was functioning as intended.
 Reassembled the lamp, put it again into the bumper.
 By testing, I had the same issue!

 Took both front fog lamps at home to measure the resistance of each bulb.
 I got following data: